“Right, as the world goes, is only in question between equals in power, while the strong do what they can and the weak suffer what they must.”

 He joins II as the new Future Leaders Program Coordinator, and he will also be helping Damon with operations and working with Amy on energy policy related projects.

 Brit will neither confirm nor deny it, but there is a rumor that one day he wants to be as ruthless as Cardinal Richelieu.
-For the time being, though, he’s happy to preserve liberty and write about the atrocity that is progressive, energy policy.
+For the time being, though, he’s happy to preserve liberty and write about energy policy.

 Second Article in our series on the Colorado Green New Deal Colorado’s Democrat party-controlled government has decided to manufacture, or at least play a part in generating the demand for zero emission vehicles, known also as electric vehicles (EV).
 Increasing the number of EVs on the road is a vital component of the Colorado GreenREAD MORE